docutils/docutils/sandbox/manpage-writer/README.txt

 * nested list entries sometimes get bold.
 RST problem
 * RST problem "-d #  option " breaks
 * enumerated lists with more than 9
+* line blocks in tables have too much new lines.

 Change log
 ''''''''''